ssato/python-anytemplate/README.rst

   In [21]:

-And to render given template file, you can call 'anytemplate.render'.
+Call 'anytemplate.render' to render given template file like this:
-Here is an example:

 .. code-block:: python

-    result = anytemplate.render("/path/to/a_template.tmpl", {'x': 'bbb'},
+    result1 = anytemplate.render("/path/to/a_template.tmpl", {'x': 'bbb'},
                                  at_engine="mako")

+    result2 = anytemplate.render("another_template.t", {'y': 'ccc'},
+                                 at_engine="tenjin",
+                                 at_paths=['/path/to/templates/', '.'])

+The parameters are similar to the previous example except for the first one.

+The first parameter is not a template string but a path of template file, may be relative or absolute path, or basename with template search paths (at_paths=[PATH_0, PATH_1, ...]) given.

-Some interface libraries of template engines in anytemplate supports automatic detection of the engine by file extensions.
-For example, Jinja2 template files of which expected file extensions are '.j2' or '.jinja2'.
-So such files are automatically detected as jinja2 template file and you don't need to specify the engine by 'at_engine' parameter like this:
+Some module wraps acutal template engines in anytemplate supports automatic detection of the engine by file extensions of template files.
+For example, Jinja2 template files of which expected file extensions are '.j2' or '.jinja2' typically.
+So I made that such files are automatically detected as jinja2 template file and you don't need to specify the engine by 'at_engine' parameter like this:

 .. code-block:: python

+    # 'jinaj2' template engine is automatically choosen because the extension
+    # of template file is '.j2'.
     result = anytemplate.render("/path/to/a_template.j2", {'x': 'bbb'})

 For details such as option parameters list of 'anytemplate.render',